Artist Statement.

 VALERY SUTHERLAND artist statement.

-In 2024, I began to create the Transformation series of paintings.
-Utilizing some of my photographs of old buildings and also using found pictures, I digitally altered the images by using a simple computer program.
+In 2024, utilizing some of my photographs of old buildings and also found photographs, I digitally altered the images by using a simple computer program.
 Some photographs yielded interesting changes to the imagery which I then printed and incorporated into collages.
 The collages were the inspiration for my Transformation paintings.

 My paintings, 'The Window' and the smaller 'Window Reflections' series, are based on images of the reflection on a black granite countertop of the forest behind my house.